Chapel Hill Special Needs Planning Attorneys Who Care

 A special needs trust is a legal document that ensures the financial security of an individual with special needs.
 It enables parents or caregivers to set aside money for the person’s care without affecting their eligibility for government benefits.
 The trust can be managed by a trustee, who is responsible for administering the funds and ensuring that they are used for the beneficiary’s benefit.

 Guardianship is another critical component of an estate plan for a person with special needs.
 It is a legal arrangement that appoints a guardian to make decisions on behalf of the individual with special needs when they become incapacitated or are unable to make decisions for themselves.
 Guardianship provides parents or caregivers with the legal authority to make decisions about their loved one’s health, education, and finances.

 Letter of Intent

 A letter of intent is a document that outlines the individual with special needs care and support needs.
 It provides a guide for the guardian or trustee on how to provide care for the person with special needs.
 The letter of intent can include information about the person’s medical conditions, dietary requirements, favorite activities, and more.

 Chapel Hill Special Needs Planning – Contact Us

 If you believe a loved one could benefit from special needs planning, contact us to set up a consultation.
 In a special needs representation, we can help you and your family ensure that your assets, combined with government assistance, are maximized to best care for the person in your family with a disability.
 Our goal is to preserve assets to maximize the quality of life.

 The special needs planning attorneys at Clarity Legal Group look forward to helping you incorporate a special needs planning component into your overall estate plan.
-Contact our office today by calling 919-484-0012 or filling out our online contact form.
+Our office is in Chapel Hill, and close to Durham.
+Contact us today by calling 919-484-0012 or filling out our online contact form.